 • Sift the powdered sugar into a medium-sized mixing bowl.
 (This will make the consistency of the icing smoother.)

-• Add the water, and corn syrup, extract and stir with a fork until it forms a smooth paste.
+• Add the water, corn syrup, and extract, then stir with a fork until it forms a smooth paste.

 • Add a few extra drops of water until you get the right consistency.
 It should be a glue-like consistency for piping.

-• Divide the white icing into small separate bowls and add 2-3 drops of food coloring to each one and stir well to get different colors.
+• Divide the white icing into small separate bowls, add 2-3 drops of food coloring to each, and stir well to obtain different colors.

 • Put the icing into a piping bag (or Ziploc bag with a tiny hole cut in the corner) and pipe it onto your favorite cut-out cookies.